1. Check if you have unclaimed money lying around

 Watch your money grow while you sleep

 2. Turn your hobby into a side gig

-Got a hobby?
+Have a hobby or special skill?
 You might be able to use it to score some side gigs and supplement your income.

-Fiverr is the world’s largest online marketplace for digital services, and makes it super easy to get paid for doing what you love.
+There are several sites online that make it super easy to get paid for doing what you love.